UN-OCHA/rwint-api-doc/index.md

 <a name="parameters"></a>
 ## Parameters

-There are 2 ways to pass parameters to a method:
+There are two ways to pass parameters to a method:

 - as json object in the request body: